zhao62/Deep-Residual-Shrinkage-Networks/README.md

 ## Additional notes

-There might be some problems in the Keras codes.
+There might be some problems in the Keras code.
 The TFLearn code is recommended for usage.